SlothSpunky77/dropdown-buttons/README.md

 ### Dropdown Buttons
 Takes a list of strings as input to stitch a dropdown.
+Optionally takes width parameter.
 ## Usage:
 Modify the theme values in the .dart file.
 Wrap the widget with a stack and make sure that the widget is the topmost element.